 A doctor suspects chronic pancreatitis because of a person's symptoms or history of acute pancreatitis flare-ups or alcohol abuse.
 Blood tests are less useful in diagnosing chronic pancreatitis than in diagnosing acute pancreatitis, but they may indicate elevated levels of amylase and lipase (two enzymes produced by the pancreas).
 Also, blood tests can be used to check the level of sugar (glucose) in the blood, which may be elevated.

 Computed tomography (CT) may be done to show changes of chronic pancreatitis.
-If the CT scan does not show any abnormalities, doctors may do endoscopic retrograde cholangiopancreatography (ERCP—see Diagnosis of Liver, Gallbladder, and Biliary Disorders: Imaging Tests and see Diagnosis of Liver, Gallbladder, and Biliary Disorders: Understanding Endoscopic Retrograde Cholangiopancreatography), endoscopic ultrasonography (passage of a flexible viewing tube through the mouth into the stomach and the first segment of the small intestine), and tests of the function of the pancreas.
+If the CT scan does not show any abnormalities, doctors may do endoscopic retrograde cholangiopancreatography (ERCP—see Endoscopic Retrograde Cholangiopancreatography and Fig. 2: Understanding Endoscopic Retrograde Cholangiopancreatography), endoscopic ultrasonography (passage of a flexible viewing tube through the mouth into the stomach and the first segment of the small intestine), and tests of the function of the pancreas.
 Many doctors now do a special magnetic resonance imaging (MRI) test called magnetic resonance cholangiopancreatography (MRCP) instead of CT.
 MRCP shows the bile and pancreatic ducts more clearly than does CT.

 People with chronic pancreatitis are at increased risk of pancreatic cancer.
 Worsening of symptoms, especially narrowing of the pancreatic duct, makes doctors suspect cancer.
 In such cases, a doctor is likely to do blood tests, an MRI scan, a CT scan, or an endoscopic study.